bkuhlmann/dotfiles/README.md

-    gpua = Git Pull (all) - Pulls down new changes (if any) from remote branch for all projects in current directory. galla = Git Add (all) - Applies file changes (including new files) for all projects within current directory. gpa = Git Push (all) - Pushes changes for all projects within current directory. gcap = Git Commit and Push (all) - Commits and pushes changes for all projects within current directory. gvca = Git Validate and Clean (all) - Validates and cleans all projects in current directory. gbc = Git Branch Create - Creates and switches to local branch.
+    gpua = Git Pull (all) - Pulls down new changes (if any) from remote branch for all projects in current directory. galla = Git Add (all) - Applies file changes (including new files) for all projects within current directory. gpa = Git Push (all) - Pushes changes for all projects within current directory. gcama = Git Commit with Message (all) - Commits changes (modified and new), with a message, for all projects within current directory. gcap = Git Commit and Push (all) - Commits and pushes changes for all projects within current directory. gvca = Git Validate and Clean (all) - Validates and cleans all projects in current directory. gbc = Git Branch Create - Creates and switches to local branch.